lbryio/lbry.com/content/news/030-try-lbry-on-os-x-el-capitan.md

 date: '2016-01-23 00:15:31'
 ---

 We're pleased to announce a new Alpha version of LBRY featuring a browser-based graphical interface for OS X El Capitan.
-Anyone with an up-to-date Mac can now test out the library of the future – and earn 1,000 LBRY credits.
+Anyone with an up-to-date Mac can now test out the library of the future – and earn 1,000 LBRY Credits.
 [Try it now](/get).
 Here's a demo:

 <iframe src="https://www.youtube.com/embed/2KmqQD6qK1c?rel=0" allowfullscreen></iframe>